 FAQs: DIRECT PAYMENTS AND OTHER RELIEF

-Two pieces of federal legislation, the Families First Coronavirus Response Act (FFCRA), the CARES Act, and the Consolidated Appropriations Act (referred to as the CARES Act II), were passed in March to provide paid leave and/or financial relief to small business owners, independent contractors and other individuals.
-The legislation was unprecedented in size and was passed quickly through Congress to speed relief to those harmed by the COVID-19 crisis.
-There are many ambiguous provisions in the laws that will be clarified by rule-making at the federal and state agencies.
-We will update this FAQ quickly after any rules or other guidance are provided and will highlight and track all updates.
+Two pieces of federal legislation, the Families First Coronavirus Response Act (FFCRA), the CARES Act, and the Consolidated Appropriations Act (referred to as the CARES Act II), were passed in March 2020 to provide paid leave and/or financial relief to small business owners, independent contractors and other individuals.
+In December 2020, CARES Act II was passed to provide additional stimulus and relief.

 TABLE OF CONTENTS

 Direct Payments to Taxpayers

-Among other things, the CARES Act provides direct tax rebate payments of $1,200 per adult and $500 per child to taxpayers whose adjusted gross income was $75,000 or less for individuals or double that amount for joint return filers.
+Among other things, the first CARES Act (March 2020) provided direct tax rebate payments of $1,200 per adult and $500 per child to taxpayers whose adjusted gross income was $75,000 or less for individuals or double that amount for joint return filers.
 These are also called economic impact payments.
-For income levels above those thresholds, the payments would be phased out.
+For income levels above those thresholds, the payments were be phased out.
 Individual taxpayers with adjusted gross incomes above $99,000 and joint filers with adjusted gross incomes above $198,000 are not expected to receive any payments.

 When will I receive my direct tax rebate payment?

 How will I receive my direct tax rebate payment?

 Your funds will either be direct deposited into the bank account provided on your most recent tax return, or if such account information is not available, a check or debit card will be sent to your address from IRS files.
 If you don’t receive a direct deposit, the IRS suggests you watch your mail for an envelope from the US Treasury.
 If you receive the debit card, it will have the Visa name on the front of the card and the issuing bank, MetaBank, N.A., on the back of the card.
 For the first CARES Act payment, the IRS sent a letter (Notices 1444 and 1444-B for the first and second payments, respectively) to the last known address within 15 days after the payment is made, providing information on how the payment was made.
 The IRS has said you will also receive an IRS notice after you receive a payment telling you the amount of your payment.

 Do I need to file a request or form to get my direct tax rebate payment?